itsparky96/hello-world/README.md

 # hello-world
-First time usibg Github! :)
+First time using Github! :)